Under Paris

 Under Paris (Sous la Seine) is a 2024 French action-horror disaster film directed by Xavier Gens, who co-wrote it with Yannick Dahan, Maud Heywang, Yaël Langmann and Olivier Torres.
 It stars Bérénice Bejo as a grieving marine biologist who is forced to face her tragic past in order to save Paris from a bloodbath when a giant shark appears in the Seine.

-Produced on a budget of €19.6 million, the film was released by Netflix on 5 June 2024, and initially received mixed-to-positive reviews, with some critics comparing it to Jaws (1975) and other films of the shark movie genre.
+Produced on a budget of €19.6 million, the film was released by Netflix on 5 June 2024, and received mixed-to-positive reviews.

 Plot

 Near the Great Pacific Garbage Patch, marine researcher Sophia Assalas and her team search for Lilith, a tagged shortfin mako shark.
 Her husband Chris leads a dive team of Sam, Juan and Tom, leaving Sophia and Jade onboard.
 The team first observe an unusual sight of makos hunting in a pack, before they locate Lilith, who has grown much larger since she was last sighted.
 With the shark appearing non-aggressive, Chris attempts to take a blood sample from Lilith, but the shark suddenly snaps and kills him, Sam, Juan and Tom.
 Leaving the safety of the boat, Sophia goes after Lilith, but becomes entangled in a net and dragged far beneath the surface as the shark escapes into the depths.
 She manages to free herself, but not before suffering injuries due to the severe change in pressure.

 Three years later, Sophia works at an aquarium in Paris.
 Environmentalists Mika and Ben inform Sophia that Lilith's tracking beacon is still active and that she has travelled from the Pacific and up the River Seine and is seemingly trapped in the city.
-After a man is found dead with wounds from shark bites, police diver Adil recruits Sophia to help find and kill the shark, but Mika and Ben turn off the beacon before they can do so in the hope that they can rescue her later.
+After a man is found dead with wounds from shark bites, police diver Adil recruits Sophia to help find and kill the shark.
+Before they can do so, the beacon is switched off by Mika and Ben in the hope that they can rescue the animal later.

 Sophia and Adil petition the Mayor of Paris to postpone the upcoming triathlon.
 The mayor refuses, emphasizing the event's importance for focusing global attention on Paris during the run-up to the Olympic Games, on which billions of euros have already been spent.
 Mika reveals Lilith's existence to the public, and leads a group of supporters into the city's catacombs, where the city's wastewater reservoirs are, to find her.
 Ben tells Sophia of Mika's plan, and she and Adil's team head down into the catacombs to find them after reactivating Lilith's beacon.